TehMuffinMoo/ibPS/docs/BloxOne/Profiles/Remove-B1ConnectionProfile.md

 # Remove-B1ConnectionProfile

 ## SYNOPSIS
-This function is used to remove a saved BloxOne connection profile.
+This function is used to remove a saved Infoblox Portalconnection profile.

 ## SYNTAX